KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **order_status uuid**

-The `order_status` method returns the data of the order with the selected `uuid` created by the MM2 node.
+The `order_status` method returns the data of the order with the selected `uuid` created by the AtomicDEX API node.

 #### Arguments